Policy Number: 3.06

 - Announcements, press releases, flyers, etc., should clearly indicate the Library is a meeting location only and not the address of the organization.

-- A group may not use the Library’s phone number as a contact for program information.
+- A group may not use the Library’s phone number or e-mail as a contact for program information.

 - The Library may not be listed as a sponsor of an event without prior approval from the Library Director.